-- v) development should be of a scale that is sympathetic to the local environment and should not have an unacceptable adverse impact on the amenities of both residents of the site and occupiers of nearby properties, particularly in respect of noise and disturbance from vehicular movements, on-site business activities and other potential sources of noise; - vi) the site would be served, or be capable of being served by an adequate mains water supply, and electricity, drainage and sewerage connections; - vii) the site would not be located in an area of high flood risk (Flood Zone 3), on contaminated land, near refuse/landfill sites, wastewater treatment works, electricity pylons or be adversely affected by noise and odour in order to protect the amenity, health and well-being of residents; and - viii) there is adequate provision for storage and maintenance of equipment, where required for Travelling Showpeople. - b) In assessing applications for Gypsy and Traveller or Travelling Showpeople sites, best practice guidance published by the Government and other relevant bodies will be used. - c) Any new site/s that may come forward during the Local Plan period will be safeguarded.
+- v) development should be of a scale that is sympathetic to the local environment and should not have an unacceptable adverse impact on the amenities of both residents of the site and occupiers of nearby properties, particularly in respect of noise and disturbance from vehicular movements, on-site business activities and other potential sources of noise; - vi) the site would be served, or be capable of being served by an adequate mains water supply, and electricity, drainage and sewerage connections; - vii) the site would not be located in an area of high flood risk (Flood Zone 3), on contaminated land, near refuse/landfill sites, wastewater treatment works, electricity pylons or be adversely affected by noise and odour in order to protect the amenity, health and well-being of residents; and - viii) there is adequate provision for storage and maintenance of equipment, where required for Travelling Showpeople. - b) Any new site/s that may come forward during the Local Plan period will be safeguarded unless it can be demonstrated that the permitted use is no longer required.